datastaxdevs/workshop-introduction-to-nosql/README.md

 **✅ 4c.
 Populate the table**

 Any of the created APIs can be used to interact with the GraphQL data, to write or read data.
 Since we are working with data now and not creating schema you will need to swtich to the `graphql` tab.
-Also, ensure to fill in your Astra token again.
+Also, ensure to fill in your Astra DB token again.

 - *Fill the header token again*
 ```json